seoninja13/lead-gen-handyman/updated_windsurfrules.md

 - **Testing Isolation**: All testing functionality should be isolated to the `/test` route
 - **SEO Optimization**: The URL structure follows a city-specific, service-oriented pattern (e.g., `/emergency-plumbing-repair-sacramento-ca`)
 - **Data Management**: Uses Supabase for data storage and Google Places API for location services
-- **MCP Integration**: Properly configured MCP server integration for Supabase, Google Maps, and OpenAI APIs
+- **MCP Integration**: Properly configured integration with Google Maps, OpenAI, and Supabase MCP servers

 ## Current Issue
 We need to ensure all MCP server integrations (Supabase, Google Maps, OpenAI) are functioning correctly with the proper URL scheme and configuration in the Envato template files.